-The death of freedom is not ushered in with a somber requiem, but rather celebrated with all the fanfare and bellicose applause of a stadium filled by frightened madmen.
+The death of freedom is not ushered in with a somber requiem, but rather celebrated with all the fanfare and bellicose applause of a stadium thronged with frightened madmen.

-As we have seen firsthand, fear dilutes the senses, pollutes the mind, and corrupts the sensibilities of all it touches; fear, not hate, has turned man against man and led to the greatest strife and the abandonment of one’s wits.
+We have seen firsthand that fear dilutes the senses, pollutes the mind, and corrupts the sensibilities of all it touches; fear, not hate, has turned man against man and led to the greatest strife and the abandonment of one’s wits.

 But FEAR is the breeding ground; fear is the topsoil in a garden of death.

 The ghettos were erected by fear, not hate.
-The gas chambers were a culmination of fear devolving into a vile human need to detest the differences in others.
+The gas chambers are a testament of fear devolving into the human need to detest the differences in others.

-Human misery is fear incarnate; human suffering is the cold blanket placed atop a diseased carcass by fear himself.
+Human misery is fear incarnate; human suffering is the cold blanket placed atop a diseased carcass by Fear.

 Despite all our perceived progress, despite our evolution and our assumed enlightenment—despite our hubris and our accolades—man has proved himself to be nothing but a wretched and savage thing!

-Such a wretched and savage creature is man.
+A wretched and savage creature is fearful man.